 Once the first hard frost hits, move your mums container inside or into your unheated garage.
 Mulch up to 4 inches with straw or shredded hardwood.
 Fill in around the entire plant, spreading well between branches.
 Cover the pot with cloth.

 Pinch off dead blooms to clean up the plant, but leave branches intact—mums have a better chance of surviving if you wait until spring to prune old stems.
-As soon as the weather warms, pull away mulch to allow new shoots to pop up.
+As soon as the weather warms, pull away mulch to allow new shoots to pop up and move your pots outside to enjoy some spring sunshine.